-Below are roping stirrups for sale on Amazon.
+Below are roping stirrups for sale on Amazon and eBay.
 Roping stirrups are typically larger than many other types of stirrups.
 They are usually wide at the bottom where the rider's feet rest to provide a solid platform for a roper to place their weight while roping.
 Roping stirrups are also preferred by many non-ropers because they find the wide stirrups comfortable.

 Below: A roping stirrup.

 Roping Stirrups - Good Things To Know Before You Buy

 - What are the roping stirrups made of?
 They might be made of some type of metal, wood, nylon (usually covered with leather or rawhide), some other material, or a combination of materials.